javmart/zero-to-qed/docs/src/08_effects.md

 ## From Abstract to Concrete

 Monads describe effects abstractly.
-The next chapter makes them concrete: actual file I/O, process management, environment variables, and the runtime machinery that connects your pure descriptions to the impure world.
+The next article makes them concrete: actual file I/O, process management, environment variables, and the runtime machinery that connects your pure descriptions to the impure world.
 This completes the programming half of our journey.